nmaiorana/csgy9223_IntroOffSec/week_12/challenge_week12_README.md

 ![img.png](admin_bot.png)
 ![img.png](website_name.png)

 This was pretty interesting to figure out.
-I'll admin, it took me a while to see how to leak the flag, but I finally got it.
+I'll admit, it took me a while to see how to leak the flag, but I finally got it.
 I had all the right tools, just not using them properly.

 The idea here is that the admin page would hit a website you gave it.
 Originally, I was sending it to a webhook page I had created, but the was giving me nothing.
 Then I used the following payload in the main challenge page for the name: